YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - The use of the -since=database qualifier to only backup those database blocks that have changed since the last backup of the entire database).

-- The fact that the backup files for others.dat have the name gtm*.bck – YottaDB/GT.M does not care what you name the files, but maps the targets in the alphabetic order of region name.
+- The fact that the backup files for others.dat have the name gtm*.bck – YottaDB does not care what you name the files, but maps the targets in the alphabetic order of region name.

 .. parsed-literal::
    yottadbuser@paris:~/exDir$ mupip backup -bytestream -since=database "*" backup/aA`date +%Y%m%d%H%M%S`.bck,backup/gtm`date +%Y%m%d%H%M%S`.bck
-   %GTM-I-FILERENAME, File /home/yottadbuser/exDir/aA.mjl is renamed to /home/yottadbuser/exDir/aA.mjl_2018336175445
+   %YDB-I-FILERENAME, File /home/yottadbuser/exDir/aA.mjl is renamed to /home/yottadbuser/exDir/aA.mjl_2018336175445
-   %GTM-I-JNLCREATE, Journal file /home/yottadbuser/exDir/aA.mjl created for region A with BEFORE_IMAGES
+   %YDB-I-JNLCREATE, Journal file /home/yottadbuser/exDir/aA.mjl created for region A with BEFORE_IMAGES
-   %GTM-I-FILERENAME, File /home/yottadbuser/exDir/others.mjl is renamed to /home/yottadbuser/exDir/others.mjl_2018336175445
+   %YDB-I-FILERENAME, File /home/yottadbuser/exDir/others.mjl is renamed to /home/yottadbuser/exDir/others.mjl_2018336175445
-   %GTM-I-JNLCREATE, Journal file /home/yottadbuser/exDir/others.mjl created for region DEFAULT with BEFORE_IMAGES MUPIP backup of database file /home/yottadbuser/exDir/aA.dat to backup/aA20181202175445.bck DB file /home/yottadbuser/exDir/aA.dat incrementally backed up in file backup/aA20181202175445.bck 13 blocks saved.
+   %YDB-I-JNLCREATE, Journal file /home/yottadbuser/exDir/others.mjl created for region DEFAULT with BEFORE_IMAGES MUPIP backup of database file /home/yottadbuser/exDir/aA.dat to backup/aA20181202175445.bck DB file /home/yottadbuser/exDir/aA.dat incrementally backed up in file backup/aA20181202175445.bck 13 blocks saved.
    Transactions from 0x00000000000001E7 to 0x00000000000002B7 are backed up.
-   MUPIP backup of database file /home/yottadbuser/exDir/others.dat to backup/gtm20181202175445.bck DB file /home/yottadbuser/exDir/others.dat incrementally backed up in file backup/gtm20181202175445.bck 13 blocks saved.
+   MUPIP backup of database file /home/yottadbuser/exDir/others.dat to backup/gtm20181202175445.bck DB file /home/yottadbuser/exDir/others.dat incrementally backed up in file backup/yottadb20181202175445.bck 13 blocks saved.
    Transactions from 0x00000000000001ED to 0x00000000000002BD are backed up.